alexander-schoenmann/c-holiday/README.md

 Download the project from the master branch and save the zip file on your local machine.
 Unzip the zip file into a new folder (e.g. project).

 ### 1.2 Server
-It is possible to run the app via localhost as well as via webhosting.
+It is possible to run the app via localhost as well as via webhost.

 #### localhost
 If you want to run the app via localhost, I recommend to download the programme Xampp (https://www.apachefriends.org/de/download.html).
 After the download is complete, navigate to C:\xampp\htdocs and paste the previously created folder "project".

-#### webhosting
+#### webhost
 To make your app permanently accessible, I recommend using a web host.
 After you have received the access data from your hosting provider, you can connect to your web server via ftp.
 Then navigate to the folder public_html and paste the previously created folder "project".

 ### 1.3 Launch the app